 Jaundice is the medical term for yellowing skin and eyes, and it comes from bile buildup—an indication that your body isn’t able to break bile down.
 “Jaundice is one of the clearest symptoms of pancreatic cancer,” says Christopher DiMaio, MD, a gastroenterologist at The Mount Sinai Hospital in New York City.
 “Often, patients feel fine until one day a friend notices their eyes look yellow, then they go to the doctor and find they have advanced pancreatic cancer.”
 Jaundice can also cause your skin to itch, according to the American Cancer Society (ACS).
 Yellowing skin is a symptom of gallbladder and liver cancers, as well as many other diseases and conditions.

 Noticeable changes in a wart or mole

 Changes in color, shape, or size, of a wart, mole, or freckle could be melanoma, a type of skin cancer.
-Having fair skin is a primary risk factor; see a dermatologist yearly if your complexion is fair, you have a family history of melanoma, or you have more than 50 moles on your body, recommends Brian Hinds, MD, and Anna Di Nardo, MD, of the University of California, San Diego.
+Having fair skin is a primary risk factor, although people of any skin color can get a melanoma; see a dermatologist yearly, particularly if your complexion is fair, you have a family history of melanoma, or you have more than 50 moles on your body, recommends dermatologist Anna Di Nardo, MD, PhD, of the University of California, San Diego.
 If any freckles, beauty marks, or moles start to bleed, speak with your dermatologist.
 Here are 7 other skin cancer symptoms you should check for now.